RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/actuation/ur5e-control.md

 2. Once you click the About option from the menu, you can see the software version as shown in the below picture. ![UR5e Firmware page](assets/UR5e_about_page.jpg)

 If you have a UR arm with firmware version below 3.0 then in order to connect to the arm execute the following command. `roslaunch ur_bringup ur5e_bringup.launch robot_ip:=<IP_OF_THE_ROBOT>` To use any other arm, please replace the prefix ur5e with the appropriate model.
 If you are using a firmware > 3.0 then run this command `roslaunch ur_modern_driver ur5e_bringup.launch robot_ip:=<IP_OF_THE_ROBOT>`.
-If you are getting an error such as `ur5e_bringup.launch not found` then you need an active repo of the ur\_modern\_driver which can be found at (this link)[https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/tree/master/ur_robot_driver].
+If you are getting an error such as `ur5e_bringup.launch not found` then you need an active repo of the ur\_modern\_driver which can be found at [this link](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/tree/master/ur_robot_driver).
 Please clone this repo and build this package.

 If you don't get any error messages then you are good to go to the next step.
 If you get any errors then some troubleshooting like:- pinging the robot to ensure that the IP is correct, checking if the parameters uploaded to the server using `rosparam list` are proper.
+To check if your connection is successful you would be able to see a output on the console like: ```Trajectory server started```

 #### Command joint angles to the arm